 - Have virtual machines with at least Hardware version 13

 Depending on your KMS, you can connect to the server using the browser and navigate to →

 SHA1 Fingerprint line

 openssl s_client -connect 192.0.2.1:5696 < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin

 Here, it is the value on the right side of the equal sign:

 Register your KMS

-From the main page of the service, select
+From the main page of the service, click on the

 In the new window, enter the following information:

-- check box to agree the correct consideration of this documentation
+- check the box to agree the correct consideration of this documentation

 Then validate with